shaheem1771/Spam-Email-Classifier/README.md

 - Try Support Vector Machine (SVM) for comparison
 - Add word cloud visualization for spam vs. ham messages
 - Handle class imbalance with oversampling (SMOTE)
-- Deploy as a web app using Streamlit

 -----